The West~Bound Limited: Schedule

+The film schedule according to Camera!
+"Pulse of the Studios" and other authoritative sources.
+This schedule traces a film's evolution from Cradle-to-grave.
+This film started shooting in January 1923 and was In The Can April 1923.
+The Camera! timetable gives the studio and location as — R. C. Picture Corp located at Melrose and Gower.

+The section also displayed the column headers and entries for this film:

 Working title

-A working title, sometimes called a production title or a tentative title is the temporary title of a product or project used during its development.
+A working title, sometimes called a production title or a tentative title, is the temporary title of a product or project used during its development.
 This movie was shot under the working title of "Westbound 99."
 In March 1923, the working title was changed to a release title of "Westbound Limited."